Last updated: 15 July 2026

 Number of rooms booked at once

 Most Melbourne painters offer proportionally better per-room pricing on multi-room jobs.
-The reason is simple: mobilisation costs — travel, setup, clean-up, and quoting time — are fixed regardless of how many rooms are painted.
+The reason is simple: mobilisation costs, travel, setup, clean-up, and quoting time, are fixed regardless of how many rooms are painted.
 Spreading those costs across a full interior repaint of 3+ bedrooms makes each room cheaper on a per-room basis than booking a single room alone.
 If you are considering repainting your entire home, booking it as a single job will typically save 15–25% per room compared to individual room bookings over time.
+For a full breakdown of whole-house pricing, see our house painting cost Melbourne guide.

 Access and site conditions